Skip to main content

 Lexi Crabb, representing the dean’s office of the U’s Price College of Engineering, added that one of the biggest roadblocks students encounter is a simple one, if you have the expertise to address it: Which credits transfer?

-That long-term focus is the ultimate benefit of the Jamboree’s focus on networking, according to Professor Margarethe Posch, coordinator of the Computer Science program and the Jamboree’s organizer.
+That long-term planning aspect is the ultimate benefit of the Jamboree’s focus on networking, according to Professor Margarethe Posch, coordinator of the Computer Science program and the Jamboree’s organizer.
 While acknowledging that celebrating students’ efforts is important, she says the Jamboree is more about the future.

 “It’s trying to encourage students not to think only about the next test or the next class, but what about three or five years from now?
 Where could I be and how do I get there?” she said.
 Conversations with more advanced SLCC students, transfer students, and representatives from four-year programs – Posch sees them all as networking that ladders-up to long-term success.